ember-template-lint/ember-template-lint-plugin-prettier/README.md

 Are you're using bare strings in your templates?
 If you're unsure, you can lint your templates against [this rule](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-bare-strings.md).

-If you do so, you implicitely relie on your templates whitespaces.
+If you do so, you implicitly rely on your templates whitespaces.
 As such, you most probably want to wait before using this package.
 Indeed, whitespaces / newlines handling is still not 100% settled in Prettier.

 ## Tips